 Mamas will have just as much fun as their children!

-By the time its Easter this year, kids in Hong Kong would have been home for over 12 weeks.
-As parents balance work expectations and homeschooling, the only way to keep your sanity in tough times like these is to do things that make you happy.
+By the time it’s Easter, both parents and kids in Hong Kong are ready for a break.
+Whenever work and schooling stress strikes, the only way to keep your sanity is to do things that make you happy.
 In our house, our only solace is indulging in arts and crafts.
 These are some of the Easter crafts we did this year over the weekends to keep up our spirits and get into the festive mood.

 Read more: Family-Friendly Hong Kong Brunches: Easter